Secure Your Spot: Save Up To 20% On 2026 All Application Support - Limited Time Only

 • Compile additional materials, as requested by each school

-To complete your application, you will need to order your transcript and test scores.
-You do this directly on the application portal online or by mailing your official transcripts to the schools you are applying to.
+To complete your application, you must order your transcript and test scores.
+You can do this on the application portal online or by mailing your official transcripts to the schools you are applying to.

 All the application steps are completed through the VMCAS website.